el5hatib/Parallel-_Tasks/README.md

-# Add N numbers Serial
+# Summation of N numbers Serial
+This repo will contain examples and task parallel programming using OpenMp codded by c++